Engin-Boot/capture-behavior-of-a-visit-counter-vigneshprince/needs-tech.md

   When the server restarts

-  Then visitor counter becomes zero
+  Then visitor counter becomes zero.

 ## Scenario: Reconcile counts if the sensor is offline for a while